MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/legacy-ediscovery-retirement.md

 ### Alternative tools

-The following table describes other eDiscovery tools that you can use to replace the existing functionality that's being retired.
+The following table describes other tools that you can use to replace the existing functionality that's being retired.

 <table>
 <thead>